nextflow-io/nextflow/docs/process.md

 ### Template

-Process scripts can be externalised to **template** files, which can be reused across different processes and tested independently from the overall pipeline execution.
+Process scripts can be externalised to **template** files, which allows them to be reused across different processes and tested independently from the pipeline execution.

-A template is simply a shell script file that Nextflow is able to execute by using the `template` function as shown below:
+A template can be used in place of an embedded script using the `template` function in the script section:

 ```nextflow
 process templateExample {